UANATACA/RA-REPO/ra_gui.md

 >Registration Authority Officer (RAO)

-The **RAO** follows strict guidelines and policies defined to ensure the trust of the CA. RAO is responsible for managing the requests for digital certificates and verifying the content of the requests as well as vetting people requesting them.
+The RAO follows strict guidelines and policies defined to ensure the trust of the CA. RAO is responsible for managing the requests for digital certificates and verifying the content of the requests as well as vetting people requesting them.

-**API User**
+>API User

 The Account having access to the APIs provided by the system.
 It is generally used for a server to server interaction.

 >Certificate Request (Request)

 It is a request to issue a new certificate.
-A request can be associated with only one **RA** and has a status attribute to monitor the progress of the application:
+A request can be associated with only one RA and has a status attribute to monitor the progress of the application:

 1. Created
 2. Enrolled Ready
 3. Issued

-**Created:** The request has been created and associated to an **RA**, but the content of the request has not been validated yet.
+**Created:** The request has been created and associated to an RA, but the content of the request has not been validated yet.
 In this state, data can also be inconsistent, the system will not throw an error.
 The content of the request can be edited at any moment to make it valid.

-Enrolled Ready: The certificates are ready to be issued.
-The request arrives at this stage, if it has been approved and signed by a **RAO**, who is part of the **RA** in charge of the request.
+**Enrolled Ready**: The certificates are ready to be issued.
+The request arrives at this stage, if it has been approved and signed by a RAO, who is part of the RA in charge of the request.

 **Issued:** Certificates issued.
 The request is ready to be enrolled from the user's self-service page on the platform.
 The user must first set PIN and PUK codes of his or her choice and then enable the digital identity.